bigwiv/Biopython-cn/chr9.rst

     PDB file parser and structure class implemented in Python.

 Instead of parsing Medline records stored in files, you can also parse Medline records downloaded by ``Bio.Entrez.efetch``.
-For example, let°Øs look at all Medline records in PubMed related to Biopython:
+For example, let‚Äôs look at all Medline records in PubMed related to Biopython:

 .. code:: verbatim